 In this example, the respondent is requested to define a password.
-This operation will be performed on a single screen with 2 open-ended questions (password_open1 and password_open2).
+This operation will be performed on a single screen with two open-ended questions (password_open1 and password_open2).
 The value of the two open ended questions will need to match in order to allow the respondent to go through.

 We'll perform the checks by using show message routings and displaying the error on screen.

-All checks are based off the Askiascript syntax, of which the documentation can be found here
+All checks are based off the Askiascript syntax, of which the documentation can be found here.

-The example .qex file can be downloaded here
+The example QEX file can be downloaded here.

 Check 1 : Passwords match

-The error message will be triggered under this condition
+The error message will be triggered under this condition:

 password_open1.value <> password_open2.value